High Court approves Nordic Aviation Capital's scheme with lenders

 Aircraft

-The NAC group of companies is the largest lessor of aircraft to regional airlines, and the fifth largest aircraft lessor in the world.
+The Nordic Aviation group of companies is the largest lessor of aircraft to regional airlines, and the fifth largest aircraft lessor in the world.
 It employs more than 100 people at its Limerick headquarters and owns approximately 500 aircraft.

-Under the scheme, millions of euro in principal and interest payments due from NAC to its lenders regarding more than €5 billion of debt will be put on hold over the next six to 12 months.
+Under the scheme, millions of euro in principal and interest payments due from the group to its lenders on more than €5 billion of debt will be put on hold over the next six to 12 months.

-Other aspects of the scheme include that NAC’s shareholders will inject a total of US$60m into the group, will reduce non essential expenditure and cut costs.
+Other aspects of the scheme include that Nordic Aviation’s shareholders will inject a total of $60 million into the group, which will reduce non-essential expenditure and cut costs.

-The group also will also eliminate an uncommitted proposed capital expenditure programme for 2020 to 2025 of US$5.7 billion.

-Payments under a committed capital expenditure programme of US$1.5 billion will also be deferred.
+The group will also eliminate an uncommitted proposed capital expenditure programme for the next five years of $5.7 billion.
+Payments under a committed capital expenditure programme of $1.5 billion will also be deferred.

-Seeking orders under the Companies Act for the scheme’s approval, Lyndon MacCann SC, with Kelly Smith, for NAC, said there had been overwhelming creditor support for the scheme.
+Seeking orders under the Companies Act for the scheme’s approval, Lyndon MacCann SC, with Kelly Smith, for Nordic Aviation, said there had been overwhelming creditor support for the scheme.

 Well over 90 per cent of secured and non-secured creditors who had attended creditors meetings had voted in favour of the proposals in the scheme, he said.